zjaco13/ai-on-eks/website/docs/bestpractices/networking/networking.md

 ---
 sidebar_position: 4
-sidebar_label: Networking for Data
+sidebar_label: Networking for AI
 ---

-# Networking for Data
+# Networking for AI

 ## VPC and IP Considerations